kushagra-singhh/Attd-Frontend/README.md

 ## Deployment

-To deploy the frontend code to a production environment, you can use various hosting services such as Netlify, Vercel, or GitHub Pages.
-Follow the hosting provider's documentation to deploy the React application.
+To deploy the frontend code to a production environment, you can use various hosting services such as Render, Heroku or Vercel.
+Follow the hosting provider's documentation to deploy the application.

 Remember to update the API URL in the code to point to the production backend server.